Gabynavarro2525/veterinary/README.md

 9.- Then go to the project folder using your terminal

+10.- install postgres. version 12.12

-10.- Then, for the installation of the gems that the project already includes, execute the following command:
+11.- Then, for the installation of the gems that the project already includes, execute the following command:

 ##### bundle install

+### DataBase

+After the bundle install, we need create the DataBase, the commands are:

+rake db:create

+rake db:migrate

+### How to run the rake task to fill DataBase

+In this proyect exist one file called rake task, this file can help us to fill the data base, to run this file, we run the next command:

+rake create_products:products

+### Start the server

+After complete  all the steps, we can stast the server, we need use the next command:

+rails s